 (2) If a person who is a psychiatrist is not readily available but a medical practitioner is available, that other person may be included instead of the psychiatrist if the proceedings do not involve anything that requires a clinical judgment to be made about a patient’s treatment.

-[Section 148Binserted by No. 55 of 2004 s.
+[Section 148B inserted by No. 55 of 2004 s.
 739.]

 148C.
 Constitution of State Administrative Tribunal, psychosurgical matters